EpsilonSolutions/netscaler-command-reference/docs/cr/cr-vserver/cr-vserver.md

 Insert a via header in each HTTP request.
 In the case of a cache miss, the request is redirected from the cache server to the origin server.
 This header indicates whether the request is being sent from a cache server.
 Possible values: ON, OFF
 Default value: ON

-<b>cacheVserver</b>
-Name of the default cache virtual server to which to redirect requests (the default target of the cache redirection virtual server).

 <b>dnsVserverName</b>
 Name of the DNS virtual server that resolves domain names arriving at the forward proxy virtual server.